British Airways Lounge Heathrow 2019 Review

 If your not already aware, British airways at Terminal 5, Heathrow airport has three BA Business Class lounges in total spanning across two buildings.

-The eligibility of entry to any of the British airways Business Class lounges at Terminal 5, Heathrow airport consists of passengers required to be flying on British Airways in Business class either in Long Haul Club World or short haul Club Europe.
+The eligibility of entry to any of the British airways lounges at Heathrow airport consists of passengers required to be flying on British Airways in Business class / First Class either in Long Haul Club World or Short Haul Club Europe.
+Passengers cannot pay cash to access any BA Lounge.

 Eligibility is also granted to these lounges if a passenger is flying on any OneWorld alliance aircraft in Business Class or hold either British airways Silver / Gold executive club status.